The Galapagos Islands

 Inhabited and Uninhabited Islands

-ISLANDS TO VISIT
+ISLANDS WE VISIT

 The Galapagos: A showcase of evolution